Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Initial surgical removal of the tumor mass may be difficult because of its friability and hemorrhagic tendency.
 Surgical removal of the primary tumor is often performed after neoadjuvant chemotherapy.[

-Maternal gestational trophoblastic tumors are exquisitely sensitive to methotrexate, and many women, including those with distant metastases, are cured with single-agent chemotherapy.
+Maternal gestational trophoblastic tumors are exquisitely sensitive to methotrexate.
+Many women, including those with distant metastases, are cured with single-agent chemotherapy.
 Maternal and infantile choriocarcinoma both come from the same placental malignancy.
 The combination of cisplatin, etoposide, and bleomycin, as used in other pediatric germ cell tumors, has been effective in some patients and is followed by resection of the residual mass.
 Use of neoadjuvant methotrexate in infantile choriocarcinoma, although often resulting in a response, has not been uniformly successful.[

 A case report of neoadjuvant chemotherapy followed by successful liver transplant highlights the opportunity for this therapy in children whose tumors remain unresectable after chemotherapy.[